 1. Practice MORE

-If you simply can’t make more time to practice, try practising smarter!
-Identify weak spots or skills you’d like to develop and spend the time you do have working on them.
-Split your sessions up into four sections: warm-ups, technique training, learning a new song and playing a song you know.
+If you just can’t find more time to practice, try practising smarter.
+Identify weak spots or skills you’d like to develop.
+Split your sessions into four sections: warming up, technique training, learning new music and playing a piece you know.
 Efficiency is key.

 2. Learn a New Song

 Have you ever heard a song and thought, “I’d love to be able to play that, but I don’t think I have the ability to pull it off”?
-Sometimes the best way of progressing in your chosen instrument is to pick a track you consider to be potentially above your current skill level.
-Putting yourself out of your comfort zone and aiming to learn a seemingly difficult piece can really help to develop you as a player.
+Sometimes the best way to make bigger improvements is to focus on a piece of music you’d consider to be above your current skill level.

 3. Finish Building your Instrument Rig

 Do you feel like your sound is incomplete?
 You should fill out your rig with the instrument, effect or recording gear you’ve been pining over.
 When things get sonically stale, your playing can as well.
 Tweak some tones and add something new to the setup.

 Both guitarists and keys players have an almost endless list of gear to potentially add to the shopping cart.
 Why not try an effects pedal?
 They’re easy to use, they massively expand on the sounds in your arsenal and are available across a wide price bracket.
 That new tremolo stompbox might inspire you to write the biggest riff of the decade.

 Synth enthusiasts also have a catalogue of tech to explore in the form of eurorack modules, drum machines and all-encompassing workstation.

 Inject some new music into your playlists!
 Listening to a variety of genres will help you to branch out on your influences.
 Many of our favourite musicians listen to a wide range of genres, and there are even cases for some not even listening to the style of music they play themselves.
 There are so many easy ways to find new music.
 Here are some of our favourites: